 Any of the 24-hour jimjilbang in Seoul will allow a night’s stay too.
 This isn’t a great option if you’re travelling with a lot of luggage, but it’s perfect if you’ve shown up in the middle of monsoon season without any accommodation booked (ahem).

 Hostels are some of the best places to stay in Seoul.
 Luckily, there are heaps!
+There are also some great Airbnbs in Seoul.

 I would recommend checking out our “where to Stay in Seoul guide” before choosing a hostel.
 There are lots of different neighbourhoods in Seoul with their own distinct vibes.
 Zero in on the best neighborhood in Seoul for your travel interests before you book a place.